Beyond Majority Voting: LLM Aggregation by Leveraging Higher-Order Information: Experiments

 \subsection{Evaluation Results on Real-World Datasets}

 In this section, we present experimental results on UltraFeedback, MMLU and ARMMAN to investigate the roles of first-order and second-order information in our framework.
+Note that we also report the performance of the single best model in each combination.
+However, we emphasize that ``Single Best'' is a clairvoyant oracle, not a fair baseline (so excluded from comparison), as identifying the best model requires access to ground truth labels, which are unavailable in our unsupervised setting.

+We compare our proposed methods, OW-L, OW-I and ISP, against the widely used MV baseline.
+We discuss several additional baselines in \Cref{app:result}, e.g., the classical SP method and approaches that do not account for the information hierarchy.
+Recall that our method performs single-round, training-free aggregation over fixed model outputs.
+Beyond generation, aggregation finishes in several CPU seconds, making it lightweight and practical for individuals and small organizations that can run inference (e.g., via APIs) but lack large-scale training compute.
+Our aggregator is orthogonal to gradient-dependent, compute-heavy approaches~\citep{du2023improving,subramaniam2025multiagent}.
+Since many such pipelines~\citep{li2024comparative,elumar2025cost} ultimately use MV for final consensus, our method can serve as a drop-in MV replacement to further improve performance.

-Note that for real-world datasets, the relative ranking of model families is unknown; therefore, we only report the accuracy of the single best-performing model as a reference.
-We compare our proposed methods, OW-L, OW-I, and ISP, against the widely used MV baseline.
-We select one model in each model family and obtain 16 possible model ensembles.
-In \Cref{tab:real}, we report aggregated results for the strongest model within each family, namely GPT-4o-2024-11-20, Qwen2.5-Instruct-14B, Llama3.1-8B-Instruct and Phi-4, leaving the remaining combinations to \Cref{app:result}. {
+We select one model in each family and obtain 16 possible ensembles.
+In \Cref{tab:real}, we report aggregated results for the strongest model within each family, namely GPT-4o-2024-11-20, Qwen2.5-Instruct-14B, Llama3.1-8B-Instruct and Phi-4, leaving the remaining combinations to \Cref{app:result}.